Live Casino Bonus

-There’s also another reason why high limit gamblers prefer live games: these games are not operated by the online casino itself.
-Instead, the games are bought from independent game producers, whose whole business depends on delivering reliable, legit casino games.
+There’s also another reason why high limit gamblers prefer live games: the online casino itself does not operate these games.
+Instead, independent game producers buy the games, and their whole business depends on delivering reliable, legit casino games.

-Big-name live game providers you’ll see in UK:
+Big-name live game providers you’ll see in the UK:

 In addition, biggest online casinos, like Leo Vegas and Mr Green, for example, run their own live tables.

 If you are into high-limit casino games, you need to play live games.
 Where normal online casino games allow you to stake around £100 – £500 per blackjack hand or a roulette spin, live games allow for much higher stakes.
 Five-figure spins are not unheard of.